NunoSempere/nunosempere.github.io/miscellanea/leitmotiv.md

 Are we the baddies?

-Si Dios (no) existiese, ¿querría saberlo
+Si Dios (no) existiese, ¿querría saberlo? ¿y viceversa?

 Abstraction failure mode.
 Lo huelo.